-The Ettling Center for Civic Leadership & Sustainability in collaboration with the Office of the Dean of Students was asked to develop this student leadership group to assist the campus community in understanding the safety guidelines and processes established by the University in an effort to reduce and mitigate the transmission of the COVID-19 virus on the UIW Broadway campus.
+The Ettling Center for Civic Leadership & Sustainability, in collaboration with the Dean of Student Success, was asked to develop this student leadership group to assist the campus community in understanding University safety guidelines and processes established to reduce and mitigate the transmission of the COVID-19.
 This inaugural group of students also assisted with the Center's UIW Votes Initiative and the Annual Brainpower Halloween event.